AiGarnet/garnet-compliance-saas/README.md

 ### Local Installation

 1. Clone the repository
-2. Install dependencies for both projects:
+2. Install dependencies for all projects:

 ```bash
 # Install frontend dependencies